Gyani Kartar Singh Komal

 He participated in the freedom struggle and was gaoled several times.
-Before 1947 he had been publishing a fortnightly Urdu paper "Karam Veer".
-He was editor of "Shamsheer" too.
+He founded and edited a fortnightly Urdu paper titled "Karam Veer".
+He was also the editor of "Shamsheer".
 He wrote several books, viz.
 Dharam Dhwaj (1936), Komal Hularey (1958), Samaj Sudhar Bare Anmol Gurmat Vichar (1982).

 Komal was instrumental in the enactment of the Kashmir Gurdwaras Act, for which he, along with other leaders of the Sikhs, struggled very hard.
 Komal was a dedicated and unassuming social worker.
 Until the age of 79 years he served the Kashmiri Sikhs.
 He died in 1992.

+The Komal Library in Srinagar is named after him.